soedinglab/MAGma/README.md

 #### Notes
-1. Input contigs should be header prefixed with the sample ID, separated by 'C'.
+1. Input contigs should have id prefixed with the sample ID, separated by 'C'.
 Perform mapping and binning on contig files with these updated contig ids.
 2. Mapid files can be generated using aligner2counts (https://github.com/soedinglab/binning_benchmarking/tree/main/util#aligner2counts) with `only-mapids` option.

     File name: `<sampleid>_mapids`